potaedaus/plugit-pad-summary/README.md

 1. Copy the code in the .txt to clipboard.
 2. Paste into Power Automate Desktop workspace.
 3. Input your PlugIT charger page URL into the 'Add item to list' flow.
 Add/reduce the flow if you have more/less PlugIT charger page URLs.
 5. Input sender email, receiver email and WhatsApp phone number at the'Set variable' flow.
+If there are ignored locations, input it at the 'ignoredLocations' 'Set variable' flow and replace 'LOCATION 1' with the actual location name.